 Not every microphone has the same base volume.
-High quality headsets often have a higher base volume than consumer grade (and will result in much better audio quality).
+High-quality headsets often have a higher base volume than consumer-grade products (and will result in much better audio quality).
 In any case, you should start by configuring the volume of your headset’s microphone in the settings of your operating system, while testing with Clevercast Translate at Home (T@H).
 This requires the event manager to listen to your translation in Clevercast and give you feedback on the volume and quality of your audio.

 Make sure to always test before the event starts!
 Currently, Clevercast T@H directly uses the incoming audio stream without any adjustments.
 So it is not possible to deliver good audio quality if the incoming volume is too low (see also our best practices).